The strange nature of this problem has earned it the name

 The highest number of steps for 5-state machines was recently proven to be 47,176,870, and with this all values of BB(n) up to BB(5) are now known.
 Now, work has begun to find the longest running (but halting) Turing Machine program with 6 states - the value of BB(6).

-Starting with the number 8, and repeatedly adding half of the number to itself, rounding down (8->12->18->27->40->60->90->135->202…), will there eventually be a point where you have seen (strictly) more than twice as many odd numbers as even numbers (if so, halt)?
+Starting with the number 8, and repeatedly adding half of the number to itself, rounding down to get a whole number (8->12->18->27->40->60->90->135->202…), will there eventually be a point where you have seen (strictly) more than twice as many odd numbers as even numbers (if so, halt)?

 mathematics: